odoo/documentation/accounting/overview/main_concepts/in_odoo.rst

 By default, Odoo uses a single account for all account receivable entries and one for all accounts payable entries.
-You can create separate accounts per customers/suppliers, but you don’t need to.
+You can create separate accounts per customers/suppliers, but you don't need to.

 As transactions are associated to customers or suppliers, you get